Feature Distillation: DNN-Oriented JPEG Compression Against Adversarial Examples: Background, Related Work and Motivation

-\textit{DNN suffers from both testing accuracy loss and weak AE defense efficiency if directly employing existing HVS-based compression techniques}: To explore how existing compressions can impact the testing accuracy of DNNs, we have conducted the following experiment: training DNN model by high quality JPEG images (QF=100), and testing it with images at various QFs (i.e., QF=100, 90, 75, 50); A representative DNN example--``MobileNet''~\cite{howard2017mobilenets} is trained with the ImageNet dataset for large scale visual recognition.
-Also we take FGSM as an example to explore the AE defense efficiency at various selected QFs.
-As Fig.~\ref{acc} (a) shows, the ``top-1" testing accuracies degrade significantly as the compression ratio increases (i.e., QF from 100 to 50), however, the AE defense efficiency increases.
-To achieve the best defense efficiency (attack success rate = 0.62 at QF = 50), the accuracy is even degraded by $~\sim8\%$ on benign images than that of the original one (QF=100).
-On the other hand, JPEG can only guarantee the testing accuracy of DNN models at quite high QF values, but such less compressed JPEG cannot defend AE attacks effectively.
+DNN suffers from both low testing accuracy and weak defense efficiency against adversarial examples if we directly employ standard JPEG compression based on human-visual system (HVS).
+To explore how existing compression can impact DNN's testing accuracy, we trained a MobileNet~\cite{howard2017mobilenets} with high quality JPEG images (QF=100, ImageNet), and tested it with both clear images and FGSM-based adversarial examples at various QFs (i.e., QF=100, 90, 75, 50).
+As Fig.~\ref{acc} (a) shows, the testing accuracy degrades significantly as the compression rate increases (or QF from 100 to 50), despite the slightly improved defense efficiency (or drop in attack success rate).
+To achieve the best defense efficiency among our selected four QFs (attack success rate = 0.62 at QF = 50), the accuracy is even reduced by $~\sim8\%$ on benign images than that of the original one (QF=100).
+Apparently, the HVS-based JPEG compression is not an ideal solution in terms of defense efficiency and accuracy.
+Fig.~\ref{acc} (b) further shows the means and standard deviations of DCT coefficients of malicious distortions at all 64 frequency bands.
+Given that malicious perturbations are almost randomly distributed in every frequency band, HVS-based JPEG compression, which distorts more (less) on high (low) frequency components of the input, is unlikely to effectively filter the distortions across the whole spectral domain.

-The next question is why default JPEG shows weak defense efficiency for AE attacks.
-Again We take the FGSM based AE to explore the perturbation distribution in the frequency domain.
-By following the JPEG compression procedure, we transfer the malicious perturbations to $8\times 8=64$ frequency components and analyze the corresponding statistical information.
-As Fig.~\ref{acc} (b) shows, the means and standard deviations of the DCT coefficients of malicious perturbation at all 64 frequency components are almost the same.
-Therefore, the HVS-based JPEG compression, i.e., compressing more (less) on high (low) frequency components of an input image, is neither suitable for defending AE attacks nor for achieving high compression rate without accuracy loss.